topo-gps/topo-gps-manual/en/routes/routes_select.rst

 - *More button*: If you press the more button in the bottom toolbar, a menu will appear from which you can choose the following actions:

-  - *Remove from map*: If you press this button, the selected routes will be removed from the map.
+  - *Remove from map*: The selected routes will be removed from the map.
-  - *Merge*: If you press this button, the selected routes will be :ref:`merged into a new route <sec-routes-merge>`.
+  - *Merge*: The selected routes will be :ref:`merged into a new route <sec-routes-merge>`.
 A screen will be displayed in which you can choose a title.
 If you press 'Save' the merged route will be created.
+<APPLE>Sometimes it might be useful to merge routes first, and then split them afterwards (Route details > Edit > Split route).
+For example in this way you can make your personal daily tracks from a collection of routes that together make a longer trail.<APPLE>
+  - *Edit line style: The line style of the selected routes can be modified.
+In this way you can easily give a collection of routes a distinct color or line width.